Mr. Smalls

-Mr. Smalls is a live-music venue in the Millvale neighborhood of Pittsburgh, Pennsylvania.
+Mr. Smalls is a live music venue in Millvale, Pennsylvania, a suburb of Pittsburgh.
 It is an eclectic and innovative indie venue due to its location in a converted church from the early 20th century, its multiple interior event spaces (including four stages, a recording studio, multiple bars, and a restaurant), and its hosting of thousands of national, regional and local artists since its inception as a venue.
-Mr. Smalls has been the live music venue for many touring national acts over the years including Fall Out Boy, Bill Clinton, Snoop Dogg, Muse, Smashing Pumpkins, Bone Thugs N Harmony, Kesha, Interpol and Metric.
+Mr. Smalls has been the live music venue for many touring national acts over the years including Fall Out Boy, Bill Clinton, Snoop Dogg, CKY, Muse, Smashing Pumpkins, Bone Thugs N Harmony, Kesha, Interpol, Buckethead and Metric.
 It has a capacity of over 1,000 people amongst its various interior event spaces, namely the two performance spaces: the Theatre (800 people) and the Funhouse (175 people).